-It is expected that there will be small variations in the LED color intensity and hue from unit to unit.
+Regarding LED status colors, it is expected that there will be small variations in color intensity and hue from unit to unit.
 This is within the normal range of the LED manufacturer's specifications and is not a defect.

-The access point status LED indicates various conditions which are described in Table 2.
+The access point status LED indicates various conditions and are described in Table 2.